insistance66/CarDynamicModel/README.md

 # CarDynamicModel

 This repository contains a Python script for a Car Dynamic Model.
 The script is designed to simulate and analyze the dynamics of a car under various conditions.
+The required data is extracted from the virtual driving system, SCANeR software.

+The data is

 ## File Structure